chaberko-lbbe/clec-rnaseq/README.md

 ![Image 1](bedbugs.png)

-You can learn more about the context of this repository in the article from which it stems: LINK TO COME
+You can learn more about the context of this repository in the article from which it stems: (link to come, currently submitted, latest update: 15.03.24).

 Contact : chloe.haberkorn@zoologi.su.se / chloehbk@gmail.com